ct-js/docs.ctjs.rocks/docs/tut-making-shooter.md

 this.speed = 8;
 this.direction = 270;

-this.rotation = ct.random.deg();
+this.angle = ct.random.deg();
 ```

-`this.rotation` rotates a copy's texture. `ct.random.deg()` returns a random value between 0 and 360, which is handy while defining angular values.
+`this.angle` rotates a copy's texture. `ct.random.deg()` returns a random value between 0 and 360, which is handy while defining angular values.

 ::: tip
 There is also `this.scale.x` and `this.scale.y`, which sets a copy's horizontal and vertical scale accordingly, and `this.alpha` which manipulates its opacity (0 means fully transparent, 1 — fully opaque).